 Banks and accounting systems have a number of safeguards that you can utilize to create the proper controls.
 This will help to eliminate fraud or unauthorized use of your bank accounts.

 A full-time employee is not always necessary in each function.
 You should evaluate your business needs and identify functions that may be more cost-effective to outsource.
 For example, accounting, IT, human resources, and payroll are roles that can be hired by outside firms who specialized in that area.
 This approach can not only save you money but improve efficiency as well.

 Regularly review service plans and contracts to identify opportunities to optimize them.
 Improved technologies and increased market competition have driven prices down on many services, such as internet, phones, cell phones, copiers, software support and janitorial/building maintenance contracts.

 10. Maintain a Weekly Rolling Cash Forecast

 At a minimum, use Excel to keep track of all estimated inflows (customer receipts) and outflows (vendor payments and payroll) on at least a weekly basis.
 This will enable you to plan your staffing needs, commit to vendor payments and ensure funds will always be available to make payroll and vendor payments.

 We Can Help

-These tips can help get you on your way to better analyzing and managing your company’s cash flow and help you to more effectively control the inflow and outflow of cash.
+These tips can get you on your way to analyzing and managing your company’s cash flow and help you more effectively control the inflow and outflow of cash.
 For additional assistance managing your company’s cash flows, developing detailed financial projections, or identifying capital requirements, contact Signature Analytics today for a free consultation.